Sign on to Protect Homer's Quality of Life as we Grow.

 Use Information about our Environment to Guide Development.

-Use existing GIS mapping that shows low-, medium- and high-value wetlands, water flow, slope instability, and critical habitats to guide what kinds of developments go where.
+Existing GIS mapping that shows low-, medium- and high-value wetlands, water flow, slope instability, and critical habitats should be used to guide what kinds of developments go where.
 This data is on-hand, easy to use, and will improve safety, property values, and quality of life.
 It will protect folks from the hazards of flooding, septic failure, etc. and it will also ensure that some of our highest-value wetlands (think deep peat) and habitats (think shorebird habitat in Mud Bay) only have low-impact development on them.
 This doesn't have to be too complicated or expensive.
 Models for using this type of data to guide development exist in many towns across the USA, including some good examples in Anchorage and across King County, Washington.

 Focus on Creeks and Wetlands.

 Require Clear, Fill and Grade Permits for development in sensitive sites like steeper slopes, high-value wetlands, or areas with large amounts of water moving through them.
-Mismanaged stormwater is a problem all over Homer and can lead to flooding, ice, clogged drainages, septic system failures, costs associated and more.
-We have to be careful with cutting and rerounting water in these areas to protect folks downstream.
+Mismanaged stormwater is a problem all over Homer and can lead to flooding, ice, clogged drainages, septic system failures, and more.
+We have to be careful with cutting and rerouting water in these areas to protect folks downstream.
 For a good model, take a look at King County, Washington..

 Establish vegetated buffers around creeks and wetlands designated as “medium-” and “high-priority” by the Kenai Peninsula Borough.
 Mismanaged stormwater is a problem all over Homer that leads to flooding, dangerous roadway icing, clogged drainages, septic system failures, increasing costs and hazards for the city and the public.
 The EPA has a model ordinance for instituting local buffers.
 The Kenai Peninsula Borough already has buffers around all anadromous salmon waters; the Bridge Creek Watershed already has buffers around creeks - all of which could be used as models to establish relevant code.